Edgar-Donk/tkinter.ttk.style/README.md

   ### 08.1 Introduction

 As we have seen it is relatively simple to find an image then use this for a widget.
 What may be more difficult is to design a widget from scratch.
-If we use an existing widget as a template we can alter its colours to produce similar looking widgets.
-We can use simple drawing tools such as PIL ImageDraw or tkinter Canvas.
-Since all the widgets are quite small more sophisticated tools might be unnecessary.
+If we use an existing widget as a template, as we did in the previos chapter, we can alter its colours to produce similar looking widgets.
+We can use simple drawing tools such as PIL ImageDraw or tkinter Canvas and as all the widgets are quite small more sophisticated tools might be unnecessary.
 We are lucky in that we can see what has already been achieved in ttktheme.
 If we enlarge an image such as comboarrow-n.png from the Ubuntu theme, we see that the outer border is one pixel wide, there are highlights and shadows also one pixel wide.
 The corners are made from a simple angle construction.
-The most difficult part is probably the arrow, we can see that there is a dark grey outer part and a light grey inner part.
-Several pixels of varying grey hues surround the arrow and the diagonal lines, exactly how these can be defined will become clearer a little later.
+The most difficult part is probably the arrow, which has a dark grey outer part and a light grey inner part.
+Several pixels of varying grey hues surround the arrow and the diagonal lines, exactly how these were produced will become clearer a little later.

 Comparing this widget to others it becomes clear that many of the widgets are made in a similar manner.
 They are all of a similar size there are no arcs, all lines are one pixel wide and diagonals are used to give the impression of rounded corners.
 Angled lines require